jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 ### Joining/Merging

-Combining `docs` from multiple requests is already done by the `ZEDRuntime` before feeding to Executor's function.
+Combining `docs` from multiple requests is already done by the `ZEDRuntime` before feeding to the Executor's function.
-Hence, simple joining is just returning this `docs`.
-Complicated joining should be implemented at `Document` /`DocumentArray`
+Hence, simple joining is just returning these `docs`.
+Complicated joining should be implemented in `Document` /`DocumentArray`

 ```python